unsaved/gradle-javaPropFile-plugin/README.txt

             Gradle callback to execute deferred extension property settings when the target extension object comes online.

+        String propFileLoader.expand(...)
+            The following methods all expand references in the specified String or File (1st parameter) and return the resulting String. propFileLoader Settings like propFileLoader.unsatisfiedRefBehavior
+            effect how expansions are performed.
+            A peculiarity is that since Behavior.NO_SET makes no sense when only doing expansion, in this method a setting of Behavior.NO_SET causes expansion exactly like Behavior.LITERAL.
+            If a final String is specified, that is the encoding type used when reading the input text file.
+            If a boolean is specified, that enables DotDeref, which is disabled by default.
+            If a Map is specivied, then that mapping will be used by default for expansion mappings instead of the Gradle Project properties.
+        String propFileLoader.expand(File, Map<String, Object>)
+        String propFileLoader.expand(File, boolean)
+        String propFileLoader.expand(File)
+        String propFileLoader.expand(File, Map<String, Object>, boolean)
+        String propFileLoader.expand(File, Map<String, Object>, String)
+        String propFileLoader.expand(File, boolean dotDeref, String)
+        String propFileLoader.expand(File, String)
+        String propFileLoader.expand(
+                File, Map<String, Object> , boolean, String)
+        String propFileLoader.expand(String, Map<String, Object> sourceMap)
+        String propFileLoader.expand(String, boolean)
+        String propFileLoader.expand(String)
+        String propFileLoader.expand(String, Map<String, Object>, boolean)

     Configurations:

         After you "apply plugin 'javaPropFile'", you can set the following